Updated December 28th, 2020.

 - Generic items

+This is useful for the snack stop, a drink at the volcano refuge, toilet stops and optional tips for the guide.
 We always pack essentials such as tissues, wet wipes, hand sanitiser, and lip balm.